TangoYankee/recruiting-exercises/inventory-allocator/contribute.md

     - solution is to ship all from the expensive warehouse
 3) Orders will be split when there is not enough inventory in a single warehouse to fufill an order.
    - Assume that is best to get all of the items from the less expensive warehouse before moving on to the next warehouse
+4) No data structures are corrupted (ie. missing expected keys)

 ## Strategy:
 1) Iterate through the sorted list of warehouses